-Course Description: An introduction to the Earth's ocean including marine environments, geology, plate tectonics, fundamental chemical and physical properties of seawater, atmospheric-oceanic relationships, oceanic circulation, coastal environments and biological productivity.
+An introduction to the Earth's ocean including marine environments, geology, plate tectonics, fundamental chemical and physical properties of seawater, atmospheric-ocean ic relationships, oceanic circulation, coastal environments and biological productivity.

-Student Learning Outcomes:
+Student Learning Outcomes (as described in course outline):

-1) Use the formal methodology of the scientific method as an inquiry-based tool to critically evaluate oceanic phenomena.

-2) Describe how energy is transferred between different elements of the Earth's geologic, oceanic, atmospheric, and biological systems.

-3) Apply oceanographic principles to describe how coastal materials and landscapes change over time.

-4) Apply concepts of physics and chemistry to quantitatively explain variations in the characteristics of the oceanic environment.
+- 1) Use the formal methodology of the scientific method as an inquiry-based tool to critically evaluate oceanic phenomena. - 2) Describe how energy is transferred between different elements of the Earth's geologic, oceanic, atmospheric, and biological systems. - 3) Apply oceanographic principles to describe how coastal materials and landscapes change over time. - 4) Apply concepts of physics and chemistry to quantitatively explain variations in the characteristics of the oceanic environment.